hbctraining/scRNA-seq/lessons/08_SC_clustering_quality_control.md

 <img src="../img/NKcells.png" width="800">
 </p>

 The NK cell markers are expressed in clusters 8 and 12, in addition to cluster 5; however, we know cluster 5 expresses T cell markers.
+We would hypothesize that cluster 5 may be an activated CD8+ T cell.

 **Megakaryocyte markers**